 Plot Hole: During the final battle, there's no explanation as to how Master Betty loses his iron claws or what The Chosen One is holding at the start of the battle.
 (In the original film, Jimmy Wang Yu's character uses fireworks fuse to burn the cable that connects the claws.
-That part got left out of this film entirely.)
+That part was left out of the film as a deleted scene.)

 Portmanteau: "Killing is wrong.
 And bad.
 There should be a new, stronger word for killing.
 Like badwrong, or badong.
 Yes, killing is badong.
 From this moment, I will stand for the opposite of killing: gnodab."